uccser/cs-field-guide/csfieldguide/static/interactives/python-interpreter/README.md

 This interactive allows the user to run Python code within their browser using the [Skulpt](https://github.com/skulpt/skulpt) library.

-## Required Files
+## Licences

-The interactive uses:
+The interactive uses the Skulpt library.

-- Skulpt library
-- jQuery and MaterializeCSS
+Its licence is listed in `LICENCE-THIRD-PARTY` with a full copy available in the `third-party-licences` directory.